Switching 401(k) providers: A quick guide for small businesses

 Key Takeaways

-• Regularly assess your 401(k) based on fees, performance, and service.
-Benchmarking ensures you're getting top value for your investment.
+• Regularly assessing your 401(k) fees, performance, and service can help ensure you're getting the most from your plan

 Sound familiar?
-If you’re looking to make a change, this information will guide you through the process of evaluating your current provider and switching to a new 401(k) provider.
+If you’re looking to make a change, here are some tips that can help you evaluate your current provider and put a new plan in place if you do decide to switch providers.

-Benchmarking helps demonstrate that you’re getting the best services for reasonable fees, offering a competitive plan, and achieving the objectives of your participants’ financial goals.
+Benchmarking demonstrates that you’re getting the best services for reasonable fees, offering a competitive plan, and achieving the objectives of your participants’ financial goals.
 Ideally, you should benchmark your 401(k) annually, looking at the following components of your plan.

 Fees

-When it comes to plan participant fees, transaction fees for one-offs such as loans and hardship withdrawals may comprise a large percentage, as opposed to lower recurring fees.
+When it comes to the fees employees pay, transaction fees for one-offs such as loans and hardship withdrawals may comprise a large percentage, as opposed to lower recurring fees.
 While it may seem reasonable to pass on moderate to high fees associated with relatively low-frequency transactions to keep employer costs down, consider that there are plans that charge zero transaction fees.

 Related articles: